HAIR TRANSPLANT IN SINGAPORE

 Males have a higher probability of baldness than women.
 On the other hand, women with this condition do not necessarily experience a receding hairline.
 Both genders can refer to their own specific scale to recognize the stage of hair loss, each individual person is currently at…

-Yes! androgenetic alopecia, or male pattern baldness is the most common type of hair loss that guys go through.
+Yes!
+Male pattern baldness is the most common type of hair loss that guys go through.
+But not to worry, this condition can be combated easily.

 1. How Much Is Hair Transplant In Singapore?